flesher0813/unified-cache-management/docs/source/developer-guide/add_metrics.md

 ## Architecture Overview
 The metrics consists of these components below:
-- **metrics** : Central stats registry that manages all metric lifecycle operations (registration, creation, updates, queries)
+- **monitor** : Central stats registry that manages all metric lifecycle operations (registration, creation, updates, queries)
-- **observability.py** : Prometheus integration layer that handles metric exposition and multiprocess collection
+- **observability.py** : Prometheus integration layer that handles metric exposition
 - **metrics_config.yaml** : Declarative configuration that defines which custom metrics to register and their properties

 ## Getting Started